blakedietz/allyanna.world/blog/q-a-learning-about-photography.md

 * The classic--share your best joke.
 * Where do you want to go on vacation next?

 I believe questions and storytelling between your subjects brings out a more natural side of them.
-This not only helps them become more comfortable with the photographer but also in front of the camera.
+This helps them become more comfortable with the photographer and in front of the camera.

 *What did you learn that you will **try not to do** at your next photoshoot?*